abach42/superhero/README.md

 * Pagination on listing
 * Soft delete for superhero and user, cleaning database scheduler (to be discussed)

+## New for 0.9.0 ✨
+* Refresh token

-## Start project in your docker environment 🐋
+## Start project in your docker environment 🚀

-👆 You will need docker/ docker compose V2 installed on your OS.
+👆 You will need 🐋 docker/ docker compose V2 installed on your OS.

 Start with `bin/start.sh`

-This will generate keys, make an image of Java project (using own Java installation on container, ignoring your installation), start a docker network, initialize a postgres database and provide localhost, TLS at port 8443.
+This will generate keys, make an image of Java project,  initialize a postgres database as docker container and provide localhost, TLS at port 8443.

 ### Go on using